 Budgeting for AI in Accounts Payable

-As summer winds down and we head into budgeting season, many companies will have AI on their radar.
-When formulating your budgets, keep in mind that the costs of implementing advanced AI in an AP automation process vary depending on several different factors.
 These include AI complexity, the size of the organization, the level of customization, and the specific solution chosen.
 While investment in AI for your AP processes may have a sizeable ROI, consider some of the following costs when budgeting for AI in accounts payable.

 Upfront Costs

 • AI Software: The cost of the AI software itself, which could be a one-time purchase, some form of a subscription-based license model, or a combination of both.
 Some AI solution providers may charge based on the number of users or transactions processed.
+As software improves, these costs may change as well.

-• Implementation and Integration: The cost of integrating the AI solution into the existing accounts payable system may involve customization, data migration, and training.
+• Implementation and Integration: The cost of integrating the AI solution into the existing AP system may involve customization, data migration, and training.
 You will need to evaluate how well the AI solution fits your current system.
 You may also consider replacing your current AP processing solution with all-new technology and processes.

 • Training and Support: Training employees to use the new AI-powered system effectively and providing ongoing technical support for the solution implemented.